What we know on the ninth day of the US and Israel’s war with Iran

 What are the main headlines?

-- Iranian oil targeted: Israel has begun striking oil storage sites in Iran as part of the next phase of the war, an Israeli source told CNN.
+- Iranian oil targeted: Israel has begun striking oil storage sites in Iran as part of the next phase of the war.
 The Israeli military said it hit fuel sites in the capital Tehran on Saturday evening that distribute fuel “to various consumers, including military entities in Iran.”
+A CNN team in Tehran saw blackened rain fall on the city on Sunday morning.

 - ‘Surprises prepared’: Israeli Prime Minister Benjamin Netanyahu said in a recorded statement that Israel and the US have achieved “almost complete control” over Iranian skies, and that there are “many more targets and surprises prepared.”